Skip to main content

 More: Is active noise cancellation better than passive noise isolation?

 Noise-cancelling headphones use microphones to record ambient noise.
-Then the noise signal is sent to dedicated electronics, which creates 180-degree opposite sound waves.
-The drivers send the new signal to your ears and before both reach the goal they cancel each other.
+Then, the noise signal is sent to dedicated electronics, which creates 180-degree opposite sound waves.

-Are Noise Cancelling Headphones Worth It?
+Are Noise-Cancelling Headphones Worth It?

-Here are a few advantages and disadvantages of noise cancelling headphones:
+Here are a few advantages and disadvantages of noise-cancelling headphones:

 Cancels out noise